G-Research/geras/README.md

 # Geras
 [![CircleCI](https://circleci.com/gh/G-Research/geras/tree/master.svg?style=svg)](https://circleci.com/gh/G-Research/geras/tree/master)

-The goal of this project is to make it possible to run PromQL queries on OpenTSDB.

-We have achieved this by providing an implementation of the [Thanos](https://github.com/improbable-eng/thanos) StoreAPI.
+Geras provides a [Thanos](https://thanos.io) Store API for the [OpenTSDB](http://opentsdb.net) HTTP API.
+This makes it possible to query OpenTSDB via PromQL, through Thanos.

-Since Thanos's StoreAPI is designed for unified data access and is not too Prometheus specific, Geras is able to provide an implementation which proxies onto the OpenTSDB HTTP API, giving the ability to query OpenTSDB using PromQL, and even enabling unified queries over Prometheus and OpenTSDB.
+Since Thanos's StoreAPI is designed for unified data access and is not too Prometheus specific, Geras is able to provide an implementation which proxies onto the OpenTSDB HTTP API, giving the ability to query OpenTSDB using PromQL, and even enabling unified queries (including joins) over Prometheus and OpenTSDB.

 ## Build

 ```
 go get github.com/G-Research/geras/cmd/geras
 ```

 After the build you will have a self-contained binary (`geras`).
 It writes logs to `stdout`.

+A Dockerfile is also provided (see [docker-compose.yaml](test/docker-compose.yaml) for an example of using it).

+## Deployment

+At a high level:

+* Run Geras somewhere and point it to OpenTSDB: `-opentsdb-address opentsdb:4242`;
+* Configure a Thanos query instance and/or ruler with `--store:geras:19000` (i.e. the gRPC listen address).

+Geras additionally listens on a HTTP port for Prometheus `/metrics` queries and some debug details (using x/net/trace, see for example `/debug/requests` and `/debug/events`.

 ## Usage